 It is quite likely that you have heard the beautiful words of Scottish theologian Ian Maclaren:

 Be kind, for everyone you meet is fighting a hard battle.

-While I love this quote, I have to admit that I thought nothing benevolent as I stormed out of that donut shop.
+While I love this quote, I have to admit that I thought nothing benevolent as I left that donut shop.
 I mean, what was her problem?

 It’s not like I kept obsessing about that cashier and her behavior.
 In fact, I never even gave it a second thought.
 But I believe the universe brought this person back into my life, so that I could catch a glimpse of her battle.
 And I can tell you that I see things differently now.

-At the beginning of the school year I was hired as a crossing guard very near one of the busiest intersections in town.
+I serve as a school crossing guard very near one of the busiest intersections in town.
 I cross only a handful of children on any given morning, but I see dozens of people coming and going.
-On the very first day, I saw this cashier passing by with her six-year old daughter.
-(Now you have to understand that the cashier couldn’t be much older than twenty herself.)
+On the very first day of the school year, I saw this cashier passing by with her six-year old daughter.
+(Keep in mind that the cashier couldn’t have been much older than twenty herself.)